-Our banking partnerships are built on two very important foundations, respect and trust.
+Our banking partnerships are built on these two very important foundations.
 We understand that without these two fundamental ingredients, a successful banking partnership is impossible.
 We also understand that both elements are hard to earn and easy to lose.
 Our commitment to our customers is to make sure we're earning their respect and trust every day.